Dallas/Fort Worth BLUES ARTISTS

 Big Smoo and the Trailer Park Kings (one CD, self released)

-Cricket Taylor (one CD-self released) photo official myspace page
+Cricket Taylor (one CD-self released) photo

-Trainreck (KM Williams and Washboard Jackson) (multiple CDs self released) photo official myspace page
+Trainreck (KM Williams and Washboard Jackson) (multiple CDs self released) photo

 Kenny Traylor (one CD-self released, two CDs Topcat) interview photo

-Chris Watson (one CD-self released) official myspace page
+Chris Watson (one CD-self released) website photo

-Drue Webber (two CDs-self released) official myspace page
+Drue Webber (two CDs-self released)

-Fuzzy Whitener Band (two CDs-self released) photo website
+Fuzzy Whitener Band (two CDs-self released) photo

-Buddy Whittington photo website official myspace page
+Buddy Whittington photo website article

 Alanda Williams & the Soul Kings (one CD, JSP) photo